-Deny maintenance periods
+Deny maintenance period limitations

 Deny maintenance periods and relative scheduling are independent features.
 A deny maintenance period specified on an

 Earlierinstance has no impact in determining the schedule for the

+Laterinstance.
 Notifications are not sent if the maintenance schedule falls within the deny maintenance period for

 You can set the deny maintenance period to recur every year by not including the year in the start and end date parameters.
 If the year is specified, the deny maintenance period is set for only that year.